dolphindb/api-cplusplus/README.md

 3 executables will be generated after the compilation.

-**Note:**
-- 1. Before compiling, copy libDolphinDBAPI.dll to the build directory.
+**Note:** Before compiling, copy libDolphinDBAPI.dll to the build directory.

-- 2. Before running, copy libDolphinDBAPI.dll and libgcc_s_seh-1.dll to the directory of your executable file.
+**Note:** Before running, copy libDolphinDBAPI.dll and libgcc_s_seh-1.dll to the directory of your executable file.

-### 8.2 API
+### 9. Streaming

-#### 8.2.1 ThreadedClient
+#### 9.1 ThreadedClient

-ThreadedClient produces a thread that calls for a user-defined handler on each incoming message.
+ThreadedClient produces a single thread that calls for a user-defined handler on each incoming message.

-##### 8.2.1.1 Define the threaded client
+##### 9.1.1 Define the threaded client

 ```
 ThreadedClient::ThreadClient(int listeningPort);